Skip to main content

 How do I get a Nevada contractor license and bond?

-To get a Nevada contractor license and bond, first determine your classification (Class A, B, or C) and monetary limit.
-Pass both the business and trade exams (62% and 58% pass rates).
-Submit your application to NSCB with 4 years experience documentation, financial statements showing substantial net worth, and fees ($1,000-$1,800).
-NSCB individually assesses your required bond amount ($1,000-$500,000) based on your classification, financial strength, and project scope.
+To get a Nevada contractor license and bond: (1) Determine your classification (Class A general engineering, B general building, or C specialty) and monetary limit, (2) Pass business and trade exams -- Nevada has the lowest pass rates nationally at 62% (business) and 58% (trade), (3) Submit application to NSCB with 4 years experience documentation, financial statements, and fees ($1,000-$1,800), (4) After review, NSCB individually assesses your bond amount ($1,000-$500,000) under NRS 624.270 based on classification, monetary limit, and financial strength, (5) Purchase bond in the assessed amount from a carrier rated "A" or better, (6) Submit bond to complete licensing.
 Processing takes 90-120 days due to rigorous financial review.
-You can purchase your Nevada contractor license bond instantly through our online system while completing licensing requirements.

 How much is a Nevada contractor license bond?